-The 18.2 million veterans in the United States have made remarkable sacrifices in their service and deserve all the appreciation they receive and more.
+The 18.2 million military veterans in the United States have made remarkable sacrifices in their service and deserve all the appreciation they receive and more.
 Their time in the military and the skills they’ve developed give them a distinct perspective, which they can use to start amazing businesses.
-Like any person trying to start their own business, veterans need capital to get things off the ground.
-Multiple institutions offer grants or financing options with specific benefits for veterans.
+Like any person trying to start their own business, veterans need funding to get things off the ground.
+Multiple institutions offer small business grants for military veterans.

-Generally, to qualify for veteran grants or financing, you must fall into one of the following categories:
+Generally, to qualify for federal grants, government grants, or other grants for military veterans or financing, you must fall into one of the following categories:

 - Honorably Discharged Veterans (some grants may specify a particular conflict or time period, e.g. post-9/11 era)